Welcome to our Blog

 A Workshop for men in Recovery from Sexual Addiction

-Healing & Hope is proud to present our second Workshop for Men in Recovery in Houston.
+Healing & Hope is proud to present our 2011 Workshop for Men in Recovery in Houston.

 We invite you to take the next step in your recovery and expand your understanding of your partner's experience.